Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "It won’t.
 Look, worst-case scenario you just hafta *buy* the information you need."

 "We need more than the information," Nofl explained.
 "We need the expertise.
 We need the goodwill.
-Access to the raw data alone will get us where we want to go, of course… but ultimately, for obvious reasons, the galactic experts on the Human genome are Humans."
+Access to the raw data alone will get us where we want to go, of course... but ultimately, for obvious reasons, the galactic experts on the Human genome are Humans."

-"Funny how y’all spent years collecting human samples and then… what?
+"Funny how y’all spent years collecting human samples and then... what?
 Did the data on us just go up in smoke?
 I was an abductee, I *know* they took gene samples."

 "Samples are one thing.
 Sample *size* is another."